pycroscopy/pyNSID/docs/source/about.rst

 Why?
 -----
-As we see it, there are a few opportunities in scientific imaging (that surely apply to several other scientific domains):
+As we see it, there are a few opportunities in scientific research:

 **1. Growing data sizes**
-  * Cannot use desktop computers for analysis
+  * Need to be able to effortlessly accommodate datasets that are kB to TB and beyond
-  * *Need: High performance computing, storage resources and compatible, scalable file structures*
+  * *Need: Scalable storage resources and compatible, scalable file structures*

-**2. Increasing data complexity**
+**2. Increasing data and metadata complexity**
   * Sophisticated imaging and spectroscopy modes resulting in 5,6,7... dimensional data
-  * *Need: Robust software and generalized data formatting*
+  * *Need: Generalized data formatting and ability to store rich metadata accompanying central data*

 **3. Multiple file formats**
   * Different formats from each instrument.
 Proprietary in most cases
-  * Incompatible for correlation
+  * Incompatible for and impeding correlation
-  * *Need: Open, instrument-independent data format*
+  * *Need: Open, instrument-independent data format for storing and sharing data*

-**4. Expensive analysis software**
-  * Software supplied with instruments often insufficient / incapable of custom analysis routines
-  * Commercial software (Eg: Matlab, Origin..) are often prohibitively expensive.
-  * *Need: Free, powerful, open source, user-friendly software*

-**5. Closed science**
-  * Analysis software and data not shared
-  * No guarantees of reproducibility or traceability
-  * *Need: open source data structures, file formats, centralized code and data repositories*

 Who?
 ----
 * We envision pyNSID to be a convenient package that facilitates all scientists to store and exchange data across scientific domains with ease.
 * This project is being led by staff members at Oak Ridge National Laboratory (ORNL), and professors at University of Tennessee, Knoxville
-* We invite anyone interested to join our team to build better, free software for the scientific community
+* We invite anyone interested to join our team to build better and free software for the scientific community
 * Please visit our `credits and acknowledgements <./credits.html>`_ page for more information.
 * If you are interested in integrating our data model (NSID) with your existing package, please `get in touch <./contact.html>`_ with us.